Skip navigation

 Mecial education

-Doctors for the Environment Australia (DEA), has developed a variety of free interdisciplinary clinical education resources which you can find listed below and on the Promoting Sustainable Healthcare page.
-They can be used to update health professional curricula to incorporate important education about climate health and sustainable practice.
+Doctors for the Environment Australia (DEA) has developed a range of free interdisciplinary clinical education resources, available below and on the Promoting Sustainable Healthcare page.
+These materials are designed to meet new regulatory standards and help update health professional curricula with essential education on planetary health and environmentally sustainable practice.

-We have started integrating these resources into medical schools, teaching hospitals and speciality colleges across Australia.
+We are actively integrating these resources into medical schools, teaching hospitals, and speciality colleges across Australia.
+Check out our pilot study successfully updating the intern curriculum at the Royal Melbourne Hospital.

 Greening your health organisation